DANCER’S DIET: NUTRITION FOR A HEALTHY DANCER

 PROTEIN!
 Protein!
 And again, protein!

-It is an essential element responsible for repairing muscles, building tissue and cells and much more.
+In a dancer’s diet meal plan it is an essential element responsible for repairing muscles, building tissue and cells and much more.
 It gives you the POWER to really HIT THAT BIT .

 Like I mentioned earlier, take advantage of increased protein consumption in order to benefit from its muscle-building ability.